AllTheDucks/atd-blog/content/post/vagrant_vm_provisioner_script_for_201410.md

 Here's the full contents of the Vagrantfile.
 It's configured to use 4096MB of RAM, so if you don't have much memore, you might want to change that.

+To use this, just open the Vagrantfile for your October 2014 VM, and replace the contents with what you see below.

 ````
 # -*- mode: ruby -*-